iikk-a/Plethora-Ore-Tracers/README.md

 ![Unchecked Interface](tracers_interface_checked.png)

 ## Usage
 You can download it from here, if you're using it on your local machine, but the easiest way is to download it through pastebin.
-Type this into your neural connector:
+Type these into your neural connector:
 ```
 pastebin get xLHQDZTd startup.lua
 reboot